Ronnie Woo

 Ronnie Woo (born March 1, 1985) is an American chef, television personality, author, and former model.
-He hosted a cooking reality show, Food To Get You Laid, where he coached people in their homes to prepare meals using ingredients they already had, and is a regular guest on The Rachael Ray Show and The Today Show.
+He is the author of the bestselling cookbook, Did You Eat Yet?, and hosted a cooking reality show, Food To Get You Laid, where he coached people in their homes to prepare meals using ingredients they already had, and is a regular guest on The Rachael Ray Show and The Today Show.

-Personal life
+Early life

 Woo grew up in Seattle, Washington with his parents and two sisters.
 At the age of 19, he moved to Los Angeles, California, to pursue his modeling career.
 He currently resides in Los Angeles, California.

 Modeling

 Woo was signed to Wilhelmina Models when he was 19 years old shortly after moving to Los Angeles, but eventually switched to Ford Models a few years later.
 He did both print and runway modeling.
-Some of his past modeling work includes Nordstrom, Macy's, K-Swiss, Rayban, and Banana Republic.
+Some of his past modeling work includes Nordstrom, Macy's, K-Swiss, Ray-Ban, and Banana Republic.

 Education

 Woo attended the University of Washington from 2003 to 2004, but moved to Los Angeles after his first year.
 After taking a year off from school, he transferred to the University of California, Los Angeles in 2006 and graduated in 2009 with an undergraduate degree in psychology and later received two master's degrees: a Masters in Marriage and Family Therapy and a Masters in Business Administration.
 Although Woo did not continue on to be a therapist, he does support the profession and "believes that everyone should have one.".